gravitational/teleport/rfd/0096-securing-docker-images.md

 ### Smoke testing

-A smoke test is a smmple, quick test to assert basic functionality.
+A smoke test is a simple, quick test to assert basic functionality.
 We simply want to find out if Teleport will even start in the environment contained by our container image.
 While this is not _per se_ a security matter, using a distroless base image means we have very little padding if an unexpected dependency finds its way into